akiraz2/yii2-app/README.md

 Default, the template includes three tiers: `frontend`, `backend`, and `console`, each of which is a separate Yii application.

 > **NOTE:** Template is in initial development.
 Anything may change at any time.

 ## Features
 * Gentelella Admin template is beautiful and simple bootstrap, compatible with yii2 assets: [yiister/yii2-gentelella](https://github.com/yiister/yii2-gentelella), [Demo](https://colorlib.com/polygon/gentelella/)
 * Yii2 User is strong and proved user-module with many features: [dektrium/yii2-user](https://github.com/dektrium/yii2-user) (login `adminus`, password `adminus`)
 * Frontend and Backend User Controllers are filtered (by `dektrium/yii2-user`)
-* DB cache, but I recommend Redis Cache - it is really fast
+* File or DB cache, but I recommend Redis Cache - it is really fast
 * Yii2 queue (DB table `queue`), but you can use *Redis-queue* or other [yii2-queue docs](https://github.com/yiisoft/yii2-queue/blob/master/docs/guide/README.md)
 * Queue Manager with backend (`/queuemanager/default/index`) using [ignatenkovnikita/yii2-queuemanager](https://github.com/ignatenkovnikita/yii2-queuemanager)
 * Log DB Target with backend (`/log/index`) - simply view log messages
 * .htaccess - config for **pretty urls** (rewrite index.php), *may be later add nginx config*
 * **UrlManagerFrontend** for backend app (all url rules in file `frontend/config/urls.php`, hostInfo in `common/config/params.php`)
 * i18n translations in `common/messages` with config (current only English and Russian, language translation are welcome!)